Review your business idea

 Trade tax (“Gewerbesteuer”)

 All commercial business operations are liable to trade tax.
 Although trade tax is regulated by federal law, it is a municipal tax with rates varying at the municipal level.
 Trade tax is paid on the annual trade income (essentially the same as profit) earned by self-employed business activities.
 The trade tax rate is determined by a federal rate of 3.5 percent and a multiplier [Hebesatz] stipulated individually by every municipality.
 Example of city multiplier (with resulting trade tax rates in brackets): Munich – 490 percent (17.15 percent).
 Unincorporated firms enjoy a tax allowance of EUR 24,500 and these entrepreneurs can set off part of their trade tax liability against their income tax liability.
 There is no trade tax allowance for incorporated firms (e.g. GmbH/UG).
+The city will issue a trade tax assessment (Gewerbesteuerbescheid) that is also available via ELSTER, the online portal used by the government’s financial administrative authorities.
+Additionally, the city may annually issue a trade tax prepayment assessment (Gewerbesteuervorauszahlungsbescheid) for the current assessment period.

 Corporation tax (“Körperschaftssteuer”)